JKhawaja/rest-example/README.md

 ## Build

-Assuming a working Go Environment ....
+Assuming a working Go Environment .... `go build .`

-All dependencies have been vendored and committed to the public repo.
-This means that it should build with a simple `go build .`
+Can vendor dependencies using the `dep` tool.

+Get `dep`: `$ go get -u github.com/golang/dep/cmd/dep`

+Run: `dep ensure` inside this repository (this will build a vendor directory based off the dependency manifest files adhering to any constraints).